research-virtualfortknox/msb/README.md

 | C #        | [msb.client.websocket.csharp](https://github.com/research-virtualfortknox/msb-client-websocket-csharp) |
 | Node-Red   | [node-red-contrib-msb](https://github.com/research-virtualfortknox/node-red-contrib-msb)               |

-The connection to a [Restful-based web service can be configured](doc/msb-rest-interface.md), which is supported by a wizard in the UI.
+The connection to a [Restful-based web service can be configured](doc/msb_rest_interface.md), which is supported by a wizard in the UI.

+To provide an Asset Administration Shell (AAS) for the connected service, follow the instructions for [setup and usage of the BaSyx interface](doc/msb_rest_basyx_interface.md).

 ## Websites